LordJatonyas/Q.Gates/report/lit-review.typ

 == Gate Electrodes
 === Architecture
-The total electrostatic potential in the 2-dimensional electron gas (2DEG) (the layer on which layout suggestions are to be made) is considered as the sum of components:
+The total electrostatic potential for every point in the 2-dimensional electron gas (2DEG) (the layer on which layout suggestions are to be made) is considered as the sum of components:

 $ phi_(t o t) (r) = phi_g (r)  + phi_d (r) + phi_s (r) + phi_e (r) $

-where the electrostatic potential contributions are $phi_g$ from the gate electrodes following the pinned surface model, $phi_d$ from the randomly located donor ions, $phi_s$ from the surface states, and $phi_e$ from the presence of electrons in the 2-dimensional electron gas.
+where the electrostatic potential contributions are $phi_g$ from the gate electrodes following the pinned surface model, $phi_d$ from the randomly located donor ions, $phi_s$ from the surface states, and $phi_e$ from the presence of electrons in the 2-dimensional electron gas, and every term is a function of the radius $r$.

 === Fabrication